• Menu

 image of gross reservoir

 Gross Reservoir.
-Photo by Cody Wellons.
+Photo by Cody Wellons

 Barker Meadow Reservoir and Gross Reservoir are both great options for year-round outdoor recreation.
 Barker Meadow Reservoir was built in 1910 and still serves as the main water supplier for the city of Boulder.
 It is easily discovered and perfect for hiking and fishing.

 Take a walk along the shoreline trail, beautiful in the summer with blooming flowers.
-For the anglers, cast in a line for a chance to catch trout and salmon.
+For the anglers, cast a line for a chance to catch trout and salmon.

 Drive the Peak-to-Peak Byway